Skip to content

 FINMA has not issued specific guidance on Bitcoin custody by Swiss foundations as of 2026-06.

-The general principle is that a foundation holding Bitcoin as its own asset for its own purposes does not constitute financial intermediation or asset management in the FINMA sense.
-FINMA's licensing requirements under FINIG (Finanzinstitutsgesetz) and FINMAG (Finanzmarktaufsichtsgesetz) apply when an entity provides financial services to third parties: managing assets on behalf of clients, operating a collective investment scheme, or accepting public deposits.
+The general principle reads like this.
+A foundation holding Bitcoin as its own asset for its own purposes does not engage in financial intermediation or asset management in the FINMA sense.
+FINMA's licensing rules under FINIG (Finanzinstitutsgesetz) and FINMAG (Finanzmarktaufsichtsgesetz) bite when you provide financial services to third parties: managing assets for clients, running a collective investment scheme, or accepting public deposits.

-A foundation that holds Bitcoin exclusively as its own balance sheet asset, managed by its own board for its own defined purpose, should in principle fall outside that perimeter.
-But "should in principle" is not "has been confirmed by FINMA."
-There is no FINMA circular, no published ruling, and no supervisory precedent specifically addressing Bitcoin-holding foundations.
-If a foundation's Bitcoin activity starts to look like investment management, pooling, or intermediation, the regulatory picture changes.
+A foundation that only holds Bitcoin on its own balance sheet, run by its own board for its own defined purpose, should fall outside that perimeter.
+"Should" is not "has been confirmed."
+No FINMA circular, no published ruling, no supervisory precedent specifically addresses Bitcoin-holding foundations.
+The moment your foundation's Bitcoin activity starts looking like investment management, pooling, or intermediation, the regulatory picture flips.

 This is unsettled law.
-Any foundation structuring around Bitcoin as the primary asset requires explicit legal analysis of the FINMA perimeter question, not an assumption that it is resolved.
+If you structure a foundation around Bitcoin as the primary asset, you need an explicit legal opinion on the FINMA perimeter question.
+Do not assume it is resolved.

 Cost Ranges

-Foundation setup and operating costs vary significantly by canton, notary, and the complexity of the structure.
+Setup and operating costs swing widely by canton, notary, and structural complexity.
 The figures below are illustrative, drawn from descriptions in Swiss legal practice publications.
-They are not sourced to a specific published fee schedule and should be verified directly with a licensed Swiss Notar before relying on them for planning purposes.
+They are not sourced to a published fee schedule and you should verify them with a licensed Swiss Notar before planning around them.

 Setup costs (illustrative):